University students in Turkey are bearing the brunt of the earthquake

-Two weeks since Turkey was first struck by a devastating series of earthquakes on February 6, and the backlash over the state’s inadequate response in the aftermath is still growing.
-One of the latest criticisms against the state, was its decision to open all state-run student dormitories to the earthquake evacuees and switch to online education at universities across the country.
-Since then #onlineegitimistemiyoruz (we do not want to switch to an online education) has been trending on social media while students have organized protests outside the universities.
-Scores of academic staff and students voiced their concern about this decision while university students living in dorms across the country shared stories of chaos at the dorms, as they were ordered to pack and leave with little notice.
+Two weeks since Turkey was first struck by a devastating series of earthquakes on February 6, the backlash over the state’s inadequate response in the aftermath is still growing.
+One of the latest criticisms against the state was its decision to open all state-run student dormitories to the earthquake evacuees and switch to online education at universities across the country.
+Since then, #onlineegitimistemiyoruz (we do not want to switch to online education) has been trending on social media while students have organized protests outside the universities.
+Scores of academic staff and students voiced their concern about this decision, while university students living in dorms across the country shared stories of chaos at the dorms, as they were ordered to pack and leave with little notice.

 In a video shared by the group BogaziciDirenisi (Bogazici Resistance) on YouTube, the group listed all the reasons why the decision to remove students from dorms was not the right policy: